-On top of everyone’s level of unpredictability rising, we have had a month of tumultuous change at our house.
+On top of everyone’s level of unpredictability rising, we have had a tumultuous time of change at our house.
 Joy moved out to do grad school, Bianca headed to her next family, Flora joined the family, we spent a lot of time up north, and somewhere in the middle of all of that four of our kids started virtual school.

 Our school and teachers have worked really hard to bring structure to the madness.
 This is only our second week, and I know we are all feeling better than we were in the spring.
 Thinking about how much work goes into any simple opera performance these days makes me well aware of the blood, sweat, and tears that these teachers are putting into every hour of class they are providing.